 As mentioned in the Introduction, there are several different kinds of P2P networks.
-The highly structured P2P networks, such as CAN [16], Chord [20], Past [18], and Tapestry [23], all use precise placement algorithms and specific routing protocols to make searching efficient.
+The highly structured P2P networks, such as CAN [18], Chord [23], Past [20], and Tapestry [26], all use precise placement algorithms and specific routing protocols to make searching efficient.
 However these systems have not been widely deployed, and their ability to operate with extremely unreliable nodes has not yet been demonstrated.
-Moreover, they cannot deal with partial-match queries (e.g., searching for all objects whose titles contain two specific words).
+Moreover, they cannot deal with partial-match queries.

 There are also many loosely structured P2P networks.
-Freenet [8], Free Haven [10], Mojo Nation [14] are but a few examples of this rapidly growing list.
+Freenet [11], Free Haven [10], Mojo Nation [15] are but a few examples of this rapidly growing list.
 Many of them are storage systems that can protect the anonymity of both authors and readers.
 Some systems, such as Free Haven and Mojo Nation, focus on the trust, reputation management and security issues in Peer-to-Peer systems.
 Most of these loosely structured P2P networks use either directories or placement hints to improve the scalability of the search process.
 However, centralized directories don't scale well and placement hints don't handle partial-match queries.